coston/mssql-read-only-mcp/README.md

 - `list_table` - List all tables in the database (with optional schema filter)
 - `describe_table` - Show table structure (columns and types)
 - `read_data` - Execute SELECT queries

+## Development

+For contributors, see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed development guidelines.

 ## License